basilstotz/ltsp-pnp/README.md

 see https://wiki.ubuntuusers.de/LTSP/LTSP-PNP_mit_Fat_Clients for detailed (german!) instructions.

+## Introduction

+Vanilla LTSP is suited for small orgnizations with a few (maybe max.
+20) Users with the about the same amount of clients.

+All clients have to be connected by a patchwork cable.
+It does not work over wifi.

+Puavo is build on top of LTSP and adds some important features:

+* Puavo can handle laptops.
+These LTSP laptops also work over wlan or  even without an network connection.

+* Puavo can easily handle tenthousend and more  users, desktops and laptops.

+* The Puavo service provides all programms, updates and upgrades automaticly

+* All Puavo clients on a patch cable can be transformed into a WiFi hotspot

+* Puavo service also includes the ltsp-pnp server with all hardware and software support.

 ## Network

 This setup asumes that you have a standard home network: You have a router, which provides internet and and a DHCP service?
 That's fine.

 You might want to configure your router to serve a static address for the ltsp-pnp-server.
-It's allways a good idea, when servers have fix IP addresses,
+It's allways a good idea, when servers have fix IP addresses.

-Plug the ltsp-pnp server and all clients in a normal 1 GBit/s switch with enough port for all your clients plus one extra port for the router.
+Plug the ltsp-pnp server and all clients in a normal 1 GBit/s switch with enough ports for all your clients plus one extra port for the router.

-Connect the switch with your router.
+Connect the switch with your router or a wall plug, which is connected with the router.

 ## Server